Sexual Fables

 Neuschwanstein-study

 These postcards originated as photographs taken by royal photographer Joseph Albert in 1886, the year the palace was completed.
-The photos later were turned into Photochrom prints - colorized images produced from black-and-white negatives like you see here.
+The photos later were turned into Photochrom prints - like the photo up top - colorized images produced from black-and-white negatives like you see here.

 Joseph Albert died that same year, as did Ludwig himself, in mysterious circumstances at Castle Berg by Lake Starnberg, the very place Wagner had begun pre-production for Tristan & Isolde.
 Ludwig's death was officially ruled a suicide but he appears to have been murdered for political reasons.

-Neuschwanstein was opened to the public only seven weeks after his death.
+Neuschwanstein was opened to the paying public only seven weeks after his death.